 (NIOSH/CDC, 1997-2000) The objectives of this cross-sectional questionnaire study were to: estimate the frequency of injuries among Washington state purse seiners; identify major injury patterns among seiners; characterize the most hazardous tasks and potential methods for intervention among the purse seiner fleet.

 Self-reporting and self-mailing questionnaires were distributed to the purse seiner fleet during the fishing season in southeast Alaska.
 The vast majority of these boats are owned and operated by Washington state residents.

-The EWU Center for Farm Health and Safety developed a successful program that uses Spanish-language theater to provide farm workers with information on health hazards and prevention strategies.
+(NIOSH/CDC, 1996-2001) The EWU Center for Farm Health and Safety developed a successful program that uses Spanish-language theater to provide farm workers with information on health hazards and prevention strategies.
 Based on data gathered from health and safety literature, key informant interviews, and a farm worker focus group, it was apparent that health and safety education must be sensitive to the literacy and language constraints of this worker population.
-Theater was selected as a method of providing farm health and safety education because it does not require a high level of literacy.

 Hofmann J, Guardado J, Keifer M, Wesseling C. Mortality among a cohort of banana plantation workers in Costa Rica.
 Int J Occup Environ Health.
 2006 Oct-Dec;12(4):321-8.
 PMID: 17168219.

 Rodriguez T, Younglove L, Lu C, Funez A, Weppner S, Barr DB, Fenske RA.
 Biological monitoring of pesticide exposures among applicators and their children in Nicaragua.
 Int J Occup Environ Health.
 2006 Oct-Dec;12(4):312-20.
 PMID: 17168218.

 Keifer MC, Firestone J. Neurotoxicity of pesticides.
 J Agromedicine.
 2007 Dec;(1):17-25.
 PMID: 18032333.